Talk to a Counsellor IPM/BBA: +91 : +91 72400-80088 | CUET: +91 76655-64455 | CAT/MBA: +91 72400-13723

 CLAT (Common Law Admission Test)

 The CLAT is India’s number 1 law entrance exam.
-CLAT 2026 exam date is 7th December 2025.
-If you are looking to appear for this exam next year, then prepare for CLAT 2027, which is scheduled to be held on 6 December 2026.
+CLAT 2026 exam date was 7th December 2025.
+If you are looking to appear for this exam next year, then prepare for CLAT 2027 Exam Date, which is scheduled to be held on 6 December 2026.

 Conducted by the Consortium of NLUs, it offers admission to 26 NLUs, which are among the top-ranked law schools in India.
 Universities like NLSIU Bangalore (NIRF Rank 1), NALSAR Hyderabad (NIRF Rank 3), and NUJS Kolkata (NIRF Rank 4) stand as dream institutions for every law aspirant.